zuri-training/t_and_c_generator_team75/README.md

 * run python manage.py runserver
 * if having issue linking static files, then set DEBUG in settings.py in policifyProject to False then run python manage.py runserver --insecure or switch the DEBUG = False  to True and run python manage.py runserver

-## Details on deployment orunning on local machine
+## Details on deployment orunning on Hosted machine

 * Git clone
 * create a virtual env